Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Intimacy, once the flame that ignited love, can dim with time.
 The emotional and physical disconnect can be emotionally taxing.
 This can negatively impact overall well-being, leading to depression and anxiety.
 Seeking professional help through therapy can help couples address these issues and rekindle intimacy.
 In some cases, despite efforts, divorce may be considered if both partners believe it's the best option for their happiness and well-being.
 However, with open communication and professional support, many couples can rebuild their intimacy and strengthen their bond, avoiding divorce.

-Not Being Ready for Marriage in the First Place
+Not Being Ready For Marriage In The First Place

 Rushed into marriage by societal pressure or impulsive decisions, some couples find themselves unprepared for the rigors of matrimony.
 Premarital counseling can provide essential tools for success.